bee-rock/clustermuster/README.md

 	ssh-keygen
 	ssh-copy-id username@nodeaddress

 See examples/nodes.yaml for a sample configuration.
-Now your client can send commands over 9999 in a json format which can specify a specific node or any node available and clustermuster.
+Now your client can send commands over port 9999 to the server in a json format which can specify a specific node or any node available.
 See example/client_example.py to see the schema.

 ## Development